anthobarbarich/pc2020/content/green.md

     in a row, we intent to purify on site the water used in our showers, reducing treatment as much as possible.
 And with the use of our eco-toilets, we intent to reduce any excessive water usage.
+- title: 8.
+CO2 Neutral
+  description: A CO2-Neutral festival is a goal we have achieved year after year.
+    We are aware that even after all our efforts, there is a remaining climate impact.
+    Taking our responsibility, we offset the unavoidable climate impact through the support of CO2logic’s climate project.
+  img: "/uploads/co2.svg"
 description: ''

 ---